About the Company

 The Trust maintained offices in St. Paul and Hibbing, Minnesota.
 The St. Paul location was primarily the finance office where the Trustees meet on a regular basis to administer to the business of the Trust.
 The Hibbing location is primarily the engineering office where the Trust’s properties and related mining activities are monitored.
 In addition to frequent field inspections by the Trust’s engineering staff, the Hibbing office personnel utilize a comprehensive computer geographic information system, which is a spatially related database, to assist them in monitoring the Trust’s properties.

-The Trust, by its terms, will dissolve on April 6, 2015, 20 years after the death of the last survivor named in the original December 7, 1906.
-The certificates in the Trust ceased to trade on the NYSE at the close of business on April 6, 2015, the certificates of beneficial interest (shares) in the Trust will cease to trade on the NYSE and thereafter will represent only the right to receive certain distributions payable to the certificate holders of record at the time of the termination of the Trust.
-Upon termination, the Trust is obligated to distribute ratably to these certificate holders the net monies (essentially, total assets less liabilities and properties) remaining in the hands of the Trustees (i.e., all remaining cash on hand after paying or providing for all expenses and obligations incurred through the Trust’s termination and wind-down process), plus the balance in the Principal Charges account (primarily representing the costs of surface lands acquired over the years).
-After payment of this final distribution, the certificates of beneficial interest (shares) would be cancelled and have no further value.
+The Trust, by its terms, terminated on April 6, 2015, 20 years after the death of the last survivor named in the Trust Agreement dated December 7, 1906.
+The certificates in the Trust ceased to trade on the NYSE at the close of business on April 6, 2015, the Trust’s termination date.
+Certificates as of the close of business on April 6, 2015, now only represent the right to receive a final distribution payable to the certificate holders of record on April 6, 2015.
+Once the Trust’s wind-down process is completed, the Trust is obligated to distribute ratably to these certificate holders the net monies remaining in the hands of the Trustees (i.e., all remaining cash on hand after paying or providing for all expenses and obligations incurred through the Trust’s termination and wind-down process), plus the balance in the Principal Charges account (primarily representing the costs of surface lands acquired over the years and Court-ordered attorneys’ fees and expenses), all of which are subject to the final accounting and approval of the Court.
 All other Trust property (most notably the Trust’s mineral properties and active leases) must be conveyed and transferred to the reversioner, without further payment or remuneration to the certificate holders, as of November 3, 2016.
 For more information about the termination of the Trust in the year 2015 and the subsequent wind-down process, please see the link at the top of this page.